Jeremiah Loeffler: Cultivating Community Support Through Fun

 Raising awareness involves helping members of the wider community understand the needs of those who live with mental illnesses and the ways the Well serves them.
 “I think the Well does a great job,” Jeremiah says.
 “It’s really just about being able to provide a community where they don’t have one.”

-As this year’s party, Monster Mash, Halloween Bash, approaches, Jeremiah is looking forward to another fantastic evening when people from the community come together for a great time in support of the Well.
-He tells others who are still thinking about attending, “It’s so easy to go out for a night and have fun with other people in the neighborhood, and so why not?”
+At this year’s party, Monster Mash, Halloween Bash, participants enjoyed another fantastic evening as people from the community come together for a great time in support of the Well.
+He tells those who missed it but are thinking about next year, “It’s so easy to go out for a night and have fun with other people in the neighborhood, and so why not?”

 Jeremiah emphasizes that Monster Mash isn’t about fancy clothes and formalities but about having a good time with others in the community, with costumes, music and great food and drink.
 “This is meant to be a party.
 It’s meant to be fun, and hopefully by keeping it fun, we’ll just keep growing.”